 This teacup and saucer is in excellent condition.
 There are no chips, cracks or crazing.
 You may purchase with confidence.

-Our price also includes free Priority shipping within the US.
-We do ship worldwide, but there is an extra charge.
-This also comes with free gift wrapping and free shipping insurance.
+This also comes with free shipping, free gift wrapping and free shipping insurance.

 Measurements: The saucer is 5.65" in diameter.
 The cup is 3.5" from rim to rim and 2.9" high.

-To receive our listings as they appear, click on the heart in the Favorite Shop box.
+To receive our listings as they appear, click on the heart next to our name in the listing.

 To view our complete listings, go to: